 Cannabis as a Fibromyalgia Treatment Method

-Moreover, could cannabis act as an effective treatment method for fibromyalgia?
-Does this plant have the ability to provide individuals with relief to many painful fibromyalgia symptoms?
+Does cannabis have the ability to provide individuals with fibromyalgia some relief?
 Based on cannabis consumers who have been diagnosed with this condition, the unanimous answer is yes.
-Since fibromyalgia causes chronic pain, it’s the primary reason why affected patients consume cannabis.

-In addition, fibromyalgia is often associated with other health issues that cannabis can treat, including depression, anxiety, arthritis, and irritable bowel syndrome (IBS).
-Also, fibromyalgia can bring along other problems like insomnia, fatigue, digestive difficulties, and headaches.
-Fortunately, though, cannabis and certain cannabinoids can help treat all these issues.
+In addition to chronic pain, fibromyalgia is often associated with other health issues that cannabis can help treat, including depression, anxiety, arthritis, and irritable bowel syndrome (IBS).
+Fibromyalgia can also cause insomnia, digestive difficulties, and headaches.
+Fortunately, though, cannabis and certain cannabinoids can help treat all of these issues.

 Research Findings that Support Cannabis as a Fibromyalgia Treatment Method

-In 2011, one study was conducted, which focused on 56 fibromyalgia patients, and half of them consumed cannabis whereas, the other half didn’t.
-The study’s researchers expressed their concluded findings by stating the following, “…the use of cannabis was associated with beneficial effects on some fibromyalgia symptoms.”
+In a 2011 study, researchers studied 56 fibromyalgia patients.
+Half of them consumed cannabis and the other half didn’t.
+The study’s researchers expressed their concluded findings by stating that, “…the use of cannabis was associated with beneficial effects on some fibromyalgia symptoms.”
 Additionally, the study’s authors suggested that further research is needed to fully understand how cannabis can specifically help in this situation.
 However, this is not to say that fibromyalgia patients shouldn’t consume cannabis because more research is needed.
-But rather, it’s the opposite.
+It’s actually the exact opposite.
 If cannabis helps fibromyalgia patients to some degree, then it may be best to stick with it.

 So far, there’s no cure for fibromyalgia.
 Therefore, patients with this condition should try to not only find a medicine that effectively relieves their pain and other symptoms, but also one that helps with their mental state of mind and overall well-being, which is cannabis.
 In general, there’s still a lot to learn about fibromyalgia and its specific causes.
 However, the characteristics of this condition indicate clinical endocannabinoid deficiencies, according to Dr. Ethan Russo, a neurologist and pharmacologist.